Industrial Disease Compensation Claims

-The pleura are two thin membranes surrounding the lungs.
-The outer membrane lines the inside of the ribcage.
-It is called the parietal pleura.
-The inner membrane covers the lung.
-It is called the visceral pleura.
+The parietal pleura is the outer membrane that lines the inside of the ribcage.
+The inner membrane covers the lung and is called the visceral pleura.
 In a healthy body these membranes are right next to each other.
 A tiny amount of fluid lubricates their surfaces and this assists breathing because the two membranes slide over each other with the expansion and contraction of the chest.